Module 2 of 5

 Open vs. Closed Models

-The choice between open-weight and closed (proprietary API) models involves real trade-offs across five dimensions:
+The choice between open-weight and closed (proprietary API) models involves trade-offs across five dimensions that map directly onto research design concerns.

-Capability: frontier closed models (GPT-4o, Claude 3.5 Sonnet, Gemini) currently tend to outperform open models on the hardest tasks, though the gap has narrowed substantially.
-For many classification and extraction tasks, the best open models (Llama 3, Qwen 2.5, DeepSeek) perform comparably.
+Capability: frontier closed models currently lead on the hardest tasks, though the gap has narrowed substantially.
+For many social science classification tasks, the difference is small enough that other dimensions dominate the decision.

 Cost-Capability Frontiers